Living with Mountain Lions

 If you have an encounter with a mountain lion or an attack occurs, immediately contact Colorado Parks and Wildlife, Monday through Friday, 8am to 5pm.
 Before or after these hours, contact the Colorado State Patrol or your local Sheriff's department.

-More Wolf Resources
+More Mountain Lion Resources